 This is the percentage of patients who were given antipsychotic medications.
 These drugs are used for several conditions, including dementia.

 Appropriately Uses Anti-Anxiety Medication

-This datapoint gauges the percent of long-term care patients that were administered antianxiety drugs.
-These medications are typically used to treat residents experiencing depression or anxiety.
+This datapoint tells you the percent of long-term care patients that are prescribed antianxiety medication.
+These medications are prescribed to patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This is a measure of the percentage of long-term care patients who are demonstrating signs of depression.
-Many in the industry would argue that this is a reasonable measure of patient quality of life.
+This datapoint measures the percent of long-term residents exhibiting signs of depression.
+Some argue this is a reasonable measure of resident quality of life.

 Appropriate Vaccine Usage

 In Delta South Nursing & Rehabilitation, 91.51% of Patients

 This metric measures the percentage of long-term stay residents that have received the flu and pneumonia vaccines.
 Respiratory viruses can be deadly for seniors, making these types of vaccines important for resident well-being.